decodingai-magazine/.github/profile/README.md

 - ML system design
 - ML engineering
 - MLOps
-- LLMs
+- Large language models
-- CV
+- Computer vision

-**We are all about designing, coding, deploying, and monitoring awesome ML use cases that can directly be applied at your work, in the real world — no stories — just hands-on content.**
+**We are all about end-to-end ML use cases that can directly be applied in the real world — no stories — just hands-on content.**

 ## Why follow?